mikeoleary/mikeoleary.github.io/_posts/2026-04-29-ai-vs-fundamentals.md

 Notice the component in the middle: *probabilistic reasoning*.
 The LLM does not parse a deterministic rule to decide which tool to invoke.
 It reasons about the *semantics* of the available tools — their names, their descriptions, their parameter schemas — and makes an inference about which one best serves the user's intent.
 It is, in the most literal sense, an educated guess.

 In isolation, that's fine.
-In combination with tools that carry real-world side effects — file deletion, API mutation, kubectl apply — it could be a perfect storm.
+In combination with tools that carry real-world side effects, it's concerning.
+Especially when the tools themselves may be vibecoded (potentially low quality) and the natural language input will be imperfect.

-Here's something Claude wrote for me, but I like it:

-Fred Brooks, writing in *No Silver Bullet* (1986), distinguished between *essential complexity* — the irreducible difficulty inherent to the problem — and *accidental complexity* — the difficulty introduced by our tools and processes.
-MCP is a masterpiece of accidental complexity reduction.
-The transport layer, the protocol handshake, the authentication flow: all hidden.
-What remains is a YAML-style declaration of tools and a conversation.
-That feels like progress.
-Brooks would remind us that we have not touched the essential complexity underneath.
-We have simply moved it somewhere less visible.
-{: .notice--info}

 ---